plexoio/morada/README.md

 ## Surface Plane <a name="surface-plane"></a> | [#](#index)

 We did a lot of research, thinking, brainstorming, and discussions.
 We even created a desktop-based prototype, as seen above.
 However, we never fully knew until we started playing in the field, where the experience was different.
-It was time to start coding and bring our ideas to life.
+It was time to start coding and bring our ideas to life. **Approach:**

-Approach:

 Before we started coding and investing resources and time, we needed to clarify our approach for the surface plane.
 We wanted to ensure that our product brought a positive visual language and context to the users.
 Efficiency was what we were looking for, and the following details were crucial for the building process:

-### Color:
+### Color

 - We used #9b59b6 as the main color, along with #ffffff, #460462, #000, #9c59b685, #9c59b61e, and other variations of the main color.

-### Layout:
+### Layout

 - For the NFTs display, we used a grid layout with a maximum of three images displayed inline on big screens, and one image on small devices.